 Eating whole grains can help improve your health by:

-- Reducing the risk of many chronic diseases.
+- Reducing the risk of many long-term (chronic) diseases.

-- Whole grains can help you lose weight.
-Portion size is still key.
+- Whole grains can help you lose weight, but portion size is still key.
 Because whole grains have more fiber and protein, they are more filling than refined grains, so you can eat less to get the same feeling of being full.
 But if you replace vegetables with starches, you'll gain weight, even if you eat whole grain.